 There you scroll down a bit until you reach the section: “2NVP/SOAP API integration (classic).

-Here you confirm the entry and get to the following page:
+Here you confirm the input.

 PayPal API Key

 The three required information are displayed here.
 In each case once again protected behind the word ads.

 The respective details are required and must be stored in the online shop.

 This data must now be stored in the online shop.
 Please share this data with Onlineshop24 so that this data can be stored in your own online shop.

 After that you can accept PayPal in your own online shop.

 After the PayPal data has been stored in your online store, you should make a live test order with your own private PayPal account.
 So you can check if the payment will be processed successfully.

 Please do not forget to check your bank account after 2-3 days.
 A payment receipt for PayPal bank account certification should have been received here.
 To do this, log into the PayPal business account with your PayPal business account email address and confirm receipt of payment.

 Paypal immediately activates the account and allows payment processing.
 Also, be prepared for PayPal to ask for more documentation about your company and business at a later date.